jeffreyzhanghc/Allsto_Doc/Integration_Tutorial/Account_Creation.md

 ## Log-in Success

-After receiving the feedback by Allsto team, click on the account at top right corner, sign out and re-sign in to get the full access **(No need to re-sign in evert time)**
+After receiving the register confirmation by Allsto team, click on the account at top right corner, sign out and re-sign in to get the full access **(No need to re-sign in evert time)**

 ![](./asset/sign_out.png)